Creating FREE Life Experiences for your children is priceless!

 - If a clue is on the bottom of a puzzle, I may say put together this puzzle for your next clue.
 I won’t make it a hard puzzle.
 Then I will make them clean it up before I give them the next clue.

 Now, on to the fun stuff, and the things I am always searching for when my creativity has plummeted and I just need something for the kids to do.
 Here is a variety of clues for a scavenger hunt in your home that you can use today.
-I made sure to include all different levels depending on the age of your kids.
-Pick and choose to help create an amazing experience your child or children so they will someday look back on and cherish these memories.
+I made sure to include all the different levels depending on the age of your kids.
+Pick and choose to help create an amazing experience for your child or children so they will someday look back on and cherish these memories.

 You use me almost every day.
 Sometimes to sit, sometimes to play.
 I transform into a fort, to find the clue make yourself short.